a-poor/gomon/README.md

 It's meant to be a drop-in replacement for `go run`.

+I created this tool to get some experiance writing Go and because it ended up being useful (I find it comes in handy when working with the `net/http` package).

+_NOTE:_ This tool is currently in an early stage of development.
+It doesn't yet have unit tests and it doesn't have CLI options.

+## Example

 Say for example you have a `main.go` file that looks like this:

 ```go